jeremiahsnapp/dev-lxc/README.md

 The cookbook will automatically install this dev-lxc tool.

+### Use root

+Once you login to the Vagrant VM you should run `sudo -i` to login as the root user.

+Consider using `byobu` or `tmux` for a terminal multiplexer as `dev-lxc-platform` README describes.

 ### Mounts and Packages (batteries not included)

 As described below `dev-lxc` uses a YAML config file for each cluster.